14 Everyday Habits That Could (and Should) Change Forever After Coronavirus

 We’ll get better at responding to customer and client needs

-Our relationships with restaurants may change
+Our relationships with restaurants will probably never be the same

-More people will use bidets
+More people may use bidets

 More companies will permit employees to work remotely